The Daleks: Broadcast and ratings

 The first episode was broadcast on BBC TV on 21 December 1963, and was watched by 6.9 million viewers.
 The following episode received 6.4 million viewers.
 By the third episode, news about the Daleks had spread, and the episode was watched by 8.9 million viewers.
 An additional million viewers watched for the following two weeks, and the final two episodes reached 10.4 million; by the end of the serial, the show's overall audience had increased by 50%.
 To date, the serial has been repeated twice on the BBC: the final episode was broadcast on BBC Two late in the evening on 13 November 1999 as part of "Doctor Who Night", garnering 1.6 million viewers; and the serial was shown in three blocks from 5–9 April 2008 on BBC Four, as part of a celebration of the life and work of Lambert following her death in November 2007.

 BBC Enterprises prepared to dispose of the 16mm telerecordings of the serial in 1978.
 When this was discovered by fan Ian Levine and BBC Enterprises Film Sales employee John Bridger, they contacted Sue Malden of BBC Archives to request that the destruction of The Daleks, and all other remaining 1960s Doctor Who serials, should cease.
 Subsequently, the remaining film prints were relocated to the BBC archives for preservation.
-A further copy of the fifth episode of the serial was discovered in the private collection of former BBC employee Francis Watson and returned to the BBC in 2004.
+A further copy of the fifth episode of the serial was discovered in the private collection of former BBC employee Francis Watson and returned to the BBC in 2004, and an additional copy of the second and third episodes were recovered from a deceased collector in 2026.